temporalio/documentation/docs/typescript/clients.md

 ## Advanced: Making raw gRPC calls

 Under the hood of a `WorkflowClient`, the `Connection` is actually powered by a `WorkflowService` driver that makes the raw gRPC calls to Temporal Server.
 This Service is capable of making a wider range of introspection calls.

-(For more information, see the Methods section of the [WorkflowService](https://typescript.temporal.io/api/classes/proto.temporal.api.workflowservice.v1.WorkflowService-1#methods)) API reference.
+**For the full list of gRPC calls, see the Methods section of the [WorkflowService](https://typescript.temporal.io/api/classes/proto.temporal.api.workflowservice.v1.WorkflowService-1#methods) API reference.**

 <!--SNIPSTART typescript-grpc-call-basic-->
 <!--SNIPEND-->